chachouswim2/Endless_Line/README.md

 ### params
 Params folder includes the configuration file and a logs.log file that is added to view the log info and debug

-### features
-Folder containing the functions used for the streamlit plots and data building/cleaning.

 ### models
 Folder containing the saved models as .pkl.